Introduction

 Frequent Data Purification

-• Duplicate Management: To find and combine duplicates, use Salesforce’s duplicate management features.
+- Duplicate Management: To identify and merge duplicates, utilize Salesforce’s duplicate management features.

-• Data Hygiene: To guarantee correctness, update and clean data on a regular basis.
+- Data Hygiene: To guarantee correctness, update and clean data regularly.

 Automated